bytecrusher/MaritimeDataServer/README.md

 #### Installation
 Copy all **MDS** files from the "src" folder into your htdocs dir.
-Create a new Database (with phpmyadmin) and create a new User with write privileges to this Database.
+Create a new database (with phpmyadmin) and create a new user with write privileges to this database.
-Open **http://yourdomain/maritimedataserver/install/index.php** in your Browser and step through the instalation steps.
+Open **http://yourdomain/maritimedataserver/install/index.php** in your browser and step through the installation steps.
 After install is finished, remove the dir named "install" (for security reasons).

 Now the **MDS** is available under **http://yourdomain/maritimedataserver**